DASpringate/daspringate.github.com/source/consulting/index.markdown

 ## Other

+I am a data science consultant for [Together Analytics](http://www.togetheranalytics.com).
+We provide data analytics services for enterprise and charities including big data, statistics, data science, data management and social media analysis.

 I am interested in new startup ideas in the tech and healthcare spaces and may be available for collaboration and consultancy on:

 * R
-* Data mining / Machine learning
+* Statistics / Data mining / Machine learning
 * Building data pipelines and workflows
 * Web mining
 * Social media analytics